SoSAFE! Information for Parents and Carers

 People and Relationship Book (PRB)

-One of the most valuable tools to supporting understanding of the SoSAFE! program is the people and relationship book.
+One of the most valuable tools for supporting understanding of the SoSAFE! program is the People and Relationship Book (PRB).

-This book opens with a list of OK helpers (people to be contacted in an emergency) and a help page.
-This help page gives learners a method of reporting if something is wrong or if they are hurt.
+This book opens with a list of OK helpers (people to contact in an emergency) and a help page.
+The help page gives learners a method for reporting if something is wrong or if they are hurt.

-The PRB has a list of private helpers to support with washing and wiping and private helpers for medical purposes.
+The PRB also includes a list of private helpers to support with washing and wiping, as well as private helpers for medical purposes.
 Learners are encouraged to check their PRB to ensure the person supporting them is a private helper.

-The PRB then has a page for photos of people in each category, and a list of ok behaviours (green) and not ok behaviours (red).
-There is a separate page for each category and it is important to note that people can only be in one category so a family member can’t also be a friend and a friend can’t be a friend and a boyfriend.
+The PRB then contains pages with photos of people in each category, and a list of OK behaviors (green) and not OK behaviors (red).
+There is a separate page for each category, and it is important to note that people can only be in one category—so a family member can’t also be a friend, and a friend can’t be both a friend and a boyfriend.
 People can move into different categories as relationships change, but they must be removed from the previous category.

 Consent is key here.

-Consent must be given by each person and the behavior must be green to continue e.g:
+Consent must be given by each person, and the behavior must be green to continue.
+For example:

-- for families hugging: I say yes, you say yes … the behavior is green so it is ok.
-If I say yes, you say no so it is not ok and it can’t happen even though the behavior is green.
+- For families hugging: I say yes, you say yes … the behavior is green, so it is OK.
+If I say yes, you say no, then it is not OK, and it can’t happen even though the behavior is green.

-- For friends cuddling: I say yes, you say yes… the behavior is red so it is not ok.
+- For friends cuddling: I say yes, you say yes … but the behavior is red, so it is not OK.
 It can’t happen even though consent was given.

 Steps to Relationships

-The steps to relationship guide is in place to support learners to understand how to move through the different phases of relationships should they wish to.
+The Steps to Relationship Guide is in place to support learners in understanding how to move through the different phases of relationships, should they wish to.
 Progression to the next step must only happen with mutual consent from both parties.

 These steps are: